-The chart-topper “Call Me Maybe” might be cute and fun, but “yes” and “no” are music to my ears.
-“Hell yes!” and “hell no!” are better still because they evoke passion, determination, and most importantly, righteousness.
+The chart-topper “Call Me Maybe” might be cute and fun, but “yes” and “no” are music to a crowd’s ears because they evoke passion, determination, and most importantly, righteousness.

 Every time you say “I dunno” there’s a fairy somewhere that falls down dead.

 Everybody fancies themselves an independent thinker — just as everyone thinks their skills as a driver are better than average.
 However, the fact of the matter is that we like to agree with people we find agreeable, and support notions that fit our world view because uncovering the truth is hard.
 That’s exactly the challenge faced by voters in California.

 Prop 37 is a ballot initiative that would require genetically modified foods to be labeled by food producers.
 Despite the overwhelming confidence expressed by some of its supporters, this is not a no-brainer.
 I think it’s more a case of potato-potahto; and I say we call the whole thing off.

 The primary argument made by Michael Pollan, Mark Bittman, and others is that people have a “right to know” what’s in their food.
 And on the surface that doesn’t seem entirely unreasonable; however, as Keith Kloor aptly explains: